Clinical Condition

 High Priority Goals

-- Developmental Support: Maximizing developmental potential through early and ongoing interventions focusing on cognitive, motor, and communication skills.
+• Developmental Support: Maximize potential through early intervention targeting cognitive, motor, and communication skills.

-- Daily Living Assistance: Providing support for activities of daily living to enhance independence and quality of life through the use of assistive technologies and adaptive equipment.
+• Daily Living Assistance: Support independence through assistive technologies and adaptive equipment.

 SLP Suggestions: